cloudcompass/ToIPLabs/docs/LFS173xV2/HelpAliceGetAJob.md

 ## Overview

 In this lab you will do some development (yay!) to create a new controller for ACME Corp.
 You’ll use the Alice and Faber samples to finish a controller that generates an invitation to connect to Alice and then requests proof that she has a degree.
-Once everything is done, you’ll be able to go through the Alice, Faber and ACME demo from end-to-end.
+Once everything is done, you’ll be able to go through the Alice, Faber, and ACME demo from end-to-end.

 ## How to Run